 Seriously, people?!
 I have never even ONCE heard the word “terrorist” used for a non-Muslim person.

 To be able to assess how grave this situation is, let us compare this attack to similar shootouts that took place in European countries such as France.
 We have got a group of, at least, three people with very strong religious beliefs?
 Check in both cases.
 They had heavy assault rifles and enough ammunition to live through a zombie apocalypse?
 Also check.
 Dozens of dead innocents and ruined families?
 Sadly, check.
 So far, everything is the same, so why were the attackers in France called “terrorists” and those in Christchurch were called “gunmen”.
 Think about it… take your time.

 “Terrorists” are Muslims, and “gunmen” are Christians.
 Why?
 Because the mainstream media feeds this bullshit by the truckload.
 Currently, an entire movement revolves around building stereotypes that weak-minded people can cling to in order to make themselves feel accepted or right.
 The media is covering the crimes that Christians commit, on purpose.
 This happens especially in Europe and the Americas where it is the dominant religion.
-This may happen because of financial problems, or because of personal beliefs.
-This makes me question the freedom of the press, but regardless of reason it is plainly wrong and unethical.
+It may happen because of financial problems or because of personal beliefs.
+Worst of all, it makes me question the freedom of the press, but regardless of reason it is plainly wrong and unethical.
 Discreetly lying to millions, by suggesting, through very blunt discrimination, that only Muslims are terrorists should be unforgivable.